zacksteel/pyrodiversity/code/YosemiteDemo.md

 severity in forest of the western United States.
 Other regional models exist in areas with more limited spatial extent but more comprehensive histories.
-For example, the [Koontz model](https://osf.io/ke4qj/#!) includes nearly all California fires of at least 4 hectares.
+For example, the [Koontz model](https://osf.io/ke4qj/#!) includes California fires of at least 4 hectares that burned at least partially in mixed conifer forests.

 This fire history data must include a fire perimeter shapefile with ignition date (Julian day), ignition year and unique fire ID, as well as